-Starting a business can be a daunting but exciting adventure, whether you’re launching a startup or setting up a traditional business.
-However, before embarking on your entrepreneurial journey, it’s essential to understand the difference between a startup and a business.
-This knowledge will help you decide which path is more suited to your skills, goals, and risk tolerance.
+Starting a business can be daunting if not done right.
+Many entrepreneurs forget one crucial aspect: before embarking on an entrepreneurial journey, you should understand the difference between a startup and a business.
+Both models serve different purposes, growth styles, and financial structures.
+This contrast will help you decide which path is more suited to your skills, goals, and risk tolerance.

 What is a Startup?